aiven/terraform-provider-aiven/docs/resources/organization_group_project.md

 page_title: "aiven_organization_group_project Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
   Creates and manages an organization group project relations in Aiven.
+Please note that this resource is in beta and may change without notice.
+To use this resource, please set the PROVIDERAIVENENABLE_BETA environment variable.
 ---

 # aiven_organization_group_project (Resource)

 Creates and manages an organization group project relations in Aiven.
+Please note that this resource is in beta and may change without notice.
+To use this resource, please set the PROVIDER_AIVEN_ENABLE_BETA environment variable.